erred/uva-rp1/notes/15-report-v4.md

 it would appear that this is still largely a manual process.
-This research will therefore focus on challenges and potential solutions to automating the deployment and scaling of a NDN network with a primary usecase of content distribution.
+This research will therefore focus on challenges and potential solutions to automating the deployment and scaling of a NDN network with a primary use case of content distribution.

 Specifically:

-- What is current landscape in deploying a NDN network?
+- What is the current landscape in deploying a NDN network?
 - What are the challenges in deploying a scalable network?
 - What are the feasible solutions to the challenges outlined above?
 - How would this apply to operating a federated research cloud?